 This article describes updates to Power BI Desktop and the Power BI service.
 To learn about updates for mobile, check out What's new in the mobile apps for Power BI.

-The links beside each feature in the Power BI Desktop update list are interpreted as follows:
+The links beside each feature in the list are follows: